Skip to main content

 Takeaway

 Upgrade to 10 AWG copper.
 At 1.24 Ω/1,000 ft, the drop falls to 3.72V (3.1%) — within the 3% branch circuit recommendation with minimal margin.
 If your loads typically draw less than 15A, 12 AWG is technically adequate, but the upgrade costs only $30-40 more in wire.
-To check what current your kitchen appliances actually draw, use our amps draw calculator.
+To add up all loads on the circuit and see the total draw, use our electrical load calculator.

 12V Solar Panel Run to Charge Controller